TonyMeiDeveloper/ComputerAvailability/README.md

 Requirements:
 Install these first:
-PHP, MySQL, APACHE2, PHPMYADMIN, PUTTY if you are on Windows trying to SSH into a server.
+PHP, MySQL, APACHE2 or a LAMP Server, etc, PHPMYADMIN, PUTTY if you are on Windows trying to SSH into a server.

 What to do:
 1. Login to phpmyadmin at http://yourdomain.edu/phpmyadmin.